-Robert Lee Elder (born July 14, 1934) is an American professional golfer.
-He is best remembered for becoming the first African-American to play in the Masters Tournament in 1975 and breaking the last great sports barrier in the United States.
+Robert Lee Elder is an American professional golfer, who is best remembered for becoming the first African-American to play in the Masters Tournament in 1975 and breaking the last great sports barrier in the United States.

-Born in Dallas, Texas, he was the youngest of eight children and had lost both his parents by the age of seven.
+Elder was born on July 14, 1934 in Dallas, Texas, the youngest of eight children, He lost both his parents by the age of seven.
 His father died in WWII.
 News of his father’s death came in the form of a telegram from the War Department.
 His mother collapsed when she read it and died less than a month later.
 By the time he turned nine he knew that golf was all he wanted out of life.
 One of his older brothers had got a job at a golf course.
 “Every night he would come in, he’d take quite a bit of money out of his pocket and lay it upon the table and I was saying, ‘Gee, I’ve got to try and see if I can make me some money.'”

 Elder was 33 when he finally joined the PGA and 40 when he first played in the Masters.
 He also broke another color barrier.
 In 1971 Elder became the first Black golfer invited to play in the South African PGA Tournament.
 His participation in that event made this the first integrated sports event in South Africa since the establishment of the official Apartheid policy in 1948.